airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 The Cloud Storage store is treated as the source-of-truth of execution state.

-The Container Orchestrator is only available for Airbyte Kubernetes today and automatically enabled when running the Airbyte Helm Charts deploys.
+The Container Orchestrator is only available for Airbyte Kubernetes.
+It is automatically enabled when running the Airbyte Helm Charts deploys.

 ```mermaid
 ---